Community colleges in the United States: 2010s: the Great Recession and austerity

 By 2015, two states took measures to provide free community college tuition.
 "Oregon now is poised to follow Tennessee as the second state with a plan on the books to provide free two-year college."
 The Oregon Promise, similar to America's College Promise, will provide free community college to students who meet certain eligibility requirements.
-According to Fain, the legislation will cost Oregon $10 million per year to pay for tuition costs state and federal aid doesn't cover.
+According to Fain, the legislation will cost Oregon $10 million per year to pay for tuition costs that state and federal aid doesn't cover.
 Thanks to a large increase in funding for higher education, Oregon is able to financially afford the costs of providing free community college to students.

 Tennessee currently has the Tennessee Promise, but this initiative does not receive its funding in the same way in which President Obama wanted to fund U.S. College Promise (Mangan & Supiano, 2015).
 Following in the footsteps of Tennessee and Oregon was Illinois.
 The Community College of Philadelphia and Harper College in Illinois announced plans to provide free two-year community college experiences to students (Fain, 2015).